jbiatek/BSGRulebook/rulebook.md

 #### Cylon Reveal resolution
 Revealing as a Cylon is an action, as described on the "You Are A Cylon" Loyalty card.
 It can also happen involuntarily, for example as the result of an execution.

-1. Complete the asction listed on the "You Are a Cylon" card if this action was taken.
-Note that it says to only reveal *this* card, not others.
+1. Complete the action listed on the "You Are a Cylon" card if this action was taken.
+    * Note that it says to only reveal *this* card, not others.
 Keep any other Loyalty cards secret!
 1. Discard your hand of Skill cards down to 3.
 1. Discard any Quorum cards *attached to your character* (these are cards like "Assign Vice President", not the *hand* of Quorum cards), any Mutiny cards, and any Miracle tokens.
 1. Lose any titles to the character highest in the line of succession for that title.
 All resources that are tied to that title (the hand of Quorum cards, nuke tokens, Destinations) travel with the title as-is, they are not discarded.